dudeyds/React-log-in-screen/README.md

 **Mac OSX**

-double click the Index.html file in the file browser, it will open automatically in your default web browser
+double click the Index.html file in the file browser, it will open automatically in your default web browser.